MartinKratkyProject/data_pipeline_project/README.md

 DOCUMENTATION

-This project is a data engineering pipeline that extracts stock market data from the Polygon API for Apple (AAPL), Amazon (AMZN), Google (GOOGL), Nvidia (NVDA), and Tesla (TSLA).
-The data is processed and stored in a PostgreSQL database using Apache Airflow.
+This project is a fully automated data engineering pipeline designed to extract stock market data from the Polygon API for Apple (AAPL), Amazon (AMZN), Google (GOOGL), Nvidia (NVDA), and Tesla (TSLA).
+The extracted data is processed and stored in a PostgreSQL database using Apache Airflow, ensuring efficient data management and scheduling.

-The ETL pipeline is containerized using Docker, and services such as pgAdmin, Redis, and Flower are used for monitoring and managing the workflow.
+To enhance scalability and maintainability, the entire ETL pipeline is containerized using Docker.
+Additional services such as pgAdmin, Redis, and Flower are integrated to monitor and manage the workflow, providing a robust infrastructure for data processing.
+As a result, this pipeline autonomously fetches and stores stock market data in the PostgreSQL database on a daily basis without requiring manual intervention.

+The second part of this project is a full-stack web application that utilizes the PostgreSQL database populated by the data pipeline.
+The backend is built using Flask and is responsible for fetching the stored stock data and exposing it through API endpoints.
+To ensure a stable and efficient connection to the database, the backend leverages libraries such as psycopg2-binary and Flask-SQLAlchemy.
+This allows the application to seamlessly retrieve and serve the stock data to clients, providing a reliable interface for accessing market insights.

+Together, this project delivers a complete data pipeline and web application, enabling automated data extraction, processing, storage, and accessibility through a structured API.

+ETL Pipeline Architecture

 Technology      Purpose